-Business Maverick: Russia faces biggest debt test yet after US ban on payments
+Business Maverick: Russia Faces Biggest Debt Test Yet After US Ban on Payments

 The transfer to NSD came just days before a temporary exemption for US bondholders to receive Russian bond payments expired.
 Without the carve-out, US individuals are barred from accepting debt payments from Russia’s government.

-In the case a payment isn’t completed, Russia then has a grace period of up to 30 days to find a solution, such as it did in early May, when it got money to investors at the very end of that extended period after payments were initially blocked.
+If a payment isn’t completed, Russia then has a grace period of up to 30 days to find a solution, such as it did in early May, when it got money to investors at the very end of that extension after payments were initially blocked.

-Russia’s foreign minister said on Thursday there are plans to offer a new tool for bondholders that would allow them to receive principal and interest on Russia’s foreign debt.
-The Finance Ministry has also said it would make payments in rubles.
+Russia’s finance minister said on Thursday there are plans to offer a new tool for bondholders that would allow them to receive principal and interest on Russia’s foreign debt.
+He’s also said it would make payments in rubles.

-Despite the technicalities, there’s little doubt Russia is still at risk of sliding into its first external bond default since the aftermath of the 1917 revolution, when the Bolsheviks refused to recognize the czar’s debts.
-Russia’s late-1990s default was on domestic debt.

-The US on Thursday rejected Russia’s proposals to facilitate grain and fertilizer exports amid global concerns over food shortages in exchange for a removal of sanctions.
+As Russia pushes to avoid default and get sanctions lifted, it’s using global concerns over food shortages as leverage.
+On Thursday, the US rejected Russia’s proposals to facilitate Ukraine’s grain and fertilizer exports in exchange for a removal of restrictions.

 Some focus has also shifted to the outcome of a review by the Credit Derivatives Determinations Committee, a panel of dealers and investors that is assessing whether a default may have already occurred when Russia failed to include $1.9 million in extra interest on a payment made earlier this month.